shevabam/ezservermonitor-sh/README.md

+This is a fork of https://github.com/shevabam/ezservermonitor-sh.
+Original README below.

 [eZ Server Monitor](https://www.ezservermonitor.com) (eSM) is a script for monitoring Linux servers.
 It is available in [Bash](https://www.ezservermonitor.com/esm-sh/features) version and [Web](https://www.ezservermonitor.com/esm-web/features) application.

 # eZ Server Monitor `sh